saidam1/Race-Gender-Salary/README.md

 This data was extracted from the 1994 US census database, contatining information like occupation, age, native country, race, capital gain, capital loss, education, work class and more.

-It contains both categorical and continuous features, the categorical columns being workclass, education, marital status, occupation, relationship, race, gender and native country.
-While the continuous columns being age, educationnum, capital gain, captial loss, and hours/week.
+It contains both categorical and continuous features.

+The categorical columns being:
+   * workclass
+   * education
+   * marital status
+   * occupation
+   * relationship
+   * race
+   * gender
+   * native country.

+While the continuous columns being
+   * age
+   * educationnum
+   * capital gain
+   * captial loss
+   * hours/week.

 There was a total of 43957 rows and 15 columns.